Downloading Climate Normals

 ## 1 MB WINNIPEG RICHARDSON INT'L A 5023222 1981-2010 TRUE <tibble> <tibble>

-Because there are two different types of climate normals (weather measurements and first/last frost dates), the data are nested as two different datasets.
+In older climate normals, there are two different data formats (one for weather measurements and one for first/last frost dates).
+Therefore, the data are nested as two different datasets.
 We can see that the Airport (Richardson Int’l) has 197 average weather measurements/codes as well as first/last frost dates.

 We can also see that this station has data quality sufficient to meet the WMO standards for temperature and precipitation (i.e. both these measurements have code >= A).
 See the ECCC calculations document for more details.